Skip to content

 Understanding the difference between precancerous and cancerous cells empowers you to take charge of your skin health.
 Here are some practical steps:

-• Treat precancerous conditions like actinic keratosis to prevent progression to cancer.
+Manage precancerous conditions like Actinic Keratosis to prevent progression to cancer.

 Read more